 - UK and European law requires that adverse reactions associated with licensed plasma derivatives or blood products be centrally reported.
 This currently occurs via an online system, Serious and Adverse Blood Reactions and Events (SABRE), linked to the UK Medical and Healthcare products Regulatory Agency (MHRA).

-- Nationally, Serious Hazards of Transfusion (SHOT) is the UK's confidential, voluntary reporting system for serious events following transfusion of blood components and autologous transfusion.
+- Nationally, SHOT is the UK's confidential, voluntary reporting system for serious events following transfusion of blood components and autologous transfusion.
 The body produces annual reports highlighting systemic problems and making recommendations to improve patient safety.

 Reducing transfusion errors